Quick Summary

 How Bad Is ChatGPT’s Referral Decline?

-In one line: Three consecutive months of share loss, down 8 percentage points year-over-year.
+Summary: Three consecutive months of share loss, down 8 percentage points year-over-year.

 According to Statcounter data published May 14, 2026, ChatGPT accounted for 76.85% of AI chatbot referrals in April 2026.
 That is the platform’s lowest recorded share since industry tracking began, and follows three consecutive months of decline from a position above 84% just a year earlier.
 Aodhan Cullen, CEO of Statcounter, described the market as entering a completely new phase of competition.